Last Updated on 2 years by soonxindisplay

 Developing Creative Ways to Cross Merchandise

-There are several ways to implement cross merchandising tips.
+There are several ways to implement cross-merchandising tips.
 One is to merchandise items that go together.
 You could, for example, create a display with a blouse, jacket, and matching purse.
 More ideas like:

 - Improving the consumer’s shopping experience and saving them time.

-Jim Hertel, SVP at Winston-Salem, N.C.-based Inmar Analytics, believes that the value of effective cross-merchandising strategies goes beyond simply building baskets and traffic.He’s convinced that it’s necessary to a store’s positioning in an ever-crowded marketplace in which younger consumers are seeking an experiential shopping environment.
+Jim Hertel, SVP at Winston-Salem, N.C.-based Inmar Analytics, believes that the value of effective cross-merchandising strategies goes beyond simply building baskets and traffic.
+He’s convinced that it’s necessary for a store’s positioning in an ever-crowded marketplace where younger consumers seek an experiential shopping environment.

 Feed the Senses